-4.2 General Higher Risk Indicators
+3.1 General Higher Risk Indicators

-As with the basic elements of a risk assessment, discussed above and in Part 3 of the Handbook, the following activities may increase the risk of the relationship.
+As with the basic elements of a risk assessment, discussed in chapter 2 of the Handbook, the following activities may increase the risk of the relationship.
 Just because an activity / scenario is listed below it does not automatically make the relationship high risk, the customer's rationale / nature / purpose of the business relationship etc. should be considered in all cases.